 “Our mission was to create a device that is lightweight, form-fitting, and easy-to-use, that workers can wear comfortably and only engage assistance when they need back relief.
 Otherwise, the Apex just blends in, like another piece of clothing,” said Zelik, who is also co-founder and chief scientific officer at HeroWear.

-Back injuries account for 20 percent of all workplace injuries, forming the single largest category of worker’s compensation injury.
-Previous efforts to spare the back through postural-assist devices have made little headway.
-As long ago as 1996, the National Institute of Occupational Safety and Health (NIOSH) declared that the ubiquitous lumbar back belts employers have relied upon for decades showed no evidence of preventing back injury.
+Back injuries account for about 20 percent of all workplace injuries.
+Previous efforts to assist workers through postural-assist devices, such as back belts, have made little headway.
+As long ago as 1996, the National Institute for Occupational Safety and Health determined that the use of lumbar back belts lacked scientific evidence.

 Exoskeletons/exosuits are a different type of wearable device that substantially reduces musculoskeletal forces, a key injury risk factor.
 However, Zelik says previous devices have been costly and too heavy, bulky and cumbersome for people to want to use on a regular basis.

 The HeroWear Apex exosuit is a textile-based, non-powered suit that weighs under four pounds.
 It enables 75 pounds of load to be relieved from the user’s back each time they bend or lift.
 This translates to a 29 to 47 percent reduction in back muscle fatigue.